Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

         To gracefully Stop this process, simply delete $FILE_Lock

-	Code :       [   rm $FILE_Lock    ]
+	          rm $FILE_Lock

-        Process would take few seconds to stop after $FILE_Lock is deleted depending upon on Polling_Interval_Value set.
+        Process would take few seconds to stop after `$FILE_Lock` is deleted depending upon on `Polling_Interval_Value set`.
 	By default, Polling_Interval_Value = 20 sec

-	kill is a valid and can be used to kill this daemon for instant gratification.
+	kill is a valid and can be used to stop this daemon for instant gratification.

 ---> TO START:

-        Code to Start:  [ nohup /Path/to/script/StartStandby.bash > $Activity_Logs/nohup.out & ]
+                 nohup /Path/to/script/StartStandby.bash > $Activity_Logs/nohup.out &